Eihcir0/go_fish_w_specs/README.md

 * Descriptions of each method to implement are written into the `lib/` files.
-For each `lib/` file, there is NOT a corresponding `spec/` file for game.rb or card.rb.
+There is NOT a corresponding `spec` file for game.rb or card.rb.
 * Run the specs as you solve the assessment.
 Solve the assessment in this order: